Simplifying ROS2 controllers with a modular architecture for robot-agnostic reference generation: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{otivated} by the ROS2 central goal of supporting an ecosystem where researchers and industries can rapidly set up robotic systems by reusing and composing open-source community-developed components \cite{macenski_robot_2022}, the \texttt{ros2\_control} framework is built on a set of design principles (such as hardware-interface abstraction and modular design) that aim to make controllers reusable across robots and applications~\cite{Chitta2017,ros2-control}.
+\IEEEPARstart{T}{he} ROS2 framework aims to support an ecosystem where researchers and industries can rapidly set up robotic systems by reusing and composing open-source community-developed components \cite{macenski_robot_2022}.
+Sharing this vision, the \texttt{ros2\_control} framework adopts design principles such as hardware-interface abstraction and modular design promoting controller reusability across robots and applications~\cite{Chitta2017,ros2-control}.
 Notably, the controller chaining mechanism has been introduced to enable users to build complex behaviors from reusable components~\cite{ros2-controller-chaining}.
-Thanks to its modular design, the framework enables inter-operability of control modules developed by different actors and greatly simplifies the development of new controllers by moving resource and controller lifecycle management out of them.
+Its modular design enables inter-operability among control modules developed by different actors.
+It also simplifies controller development by moving resource and lifecycle management out of individual controllers.

 While this design successfully decouples controllers from hardware, it is less successful in decoupling control logic from input processing.
-In contrast to the Single Responsibility Principle~\cite{Martin2008}, standard controllers like the \texttt{AdmittanceController} and \texttt{JointTrajectoryController} \cite{ros2-controllers} act as monolithic entities that handle both reference processing and loop closure.
-This leads to code duplication and undermines reusability, which in turn increases development time and maintenance costs, with a steeper learning curve for new developers.
+In contrast to the Single Responsibility Principle (SRP)~\cite{Martin2008}, standard controllers like the \texttt{AdmittanceController} and \texttt{JointTrajectoryController} \cite{ros2-controllers} act as monolithic entities that handle both reference processing and loop closure.
+This leads to code duplication and undermines reusability.
+In turn, it increases development time and maintenance costs, with a steeper learning curve for new developers.
 Potentially, this could hinder the adoption of \texttt{ros2\_control} in educational and research contexts, e.g., when interested practitioners are specialized in control theory, but not in software engineering.